nubisproject/nubis-docs/Getting_Started.md

-﻿# nubis-docs

-This repository is a collaborative documentation area for the Mozilla Nubis project.
-This projects main purpose is to build the tooling necessary to migrate a large number of legacy systems from corporate datacenters to the cloud.

-Feel free to look around.
-We appreciate any feedback or pull requests you feel would add to this effort.

-## Getting started with the Nubis Project
+﻿## Getting started with the Nubis Project
 Welcome to the Nubis Project.
 We hope you will find that it meats your requirements and is easy to use.
 In this document I will introduce you to the Nubis Project and give you a number of links to other documents that will help you along.

 The Nubis Project is in essence a framework for deploying applications to the cloud.
 At this time we support only Amazon Web Services (AWS).
 For an overview of our design principles I recommend you read out [manifesto](https://github.com/Nubisproject/nubis-docs/blob/master/MANIFESTO.md).